p-funk/fegis/README.md

 - Create agents whose thinking can reference, reflect on, and build upon prior cognitive artifacts
 - Own and host your memory — everything is local, inspectable, and portable
 - Build a personal **Cognitive Archive** — a persistent, structured body of thought that can be searched, retrieved, and extended across time
+- Building modes of cognition in a layered way that enables emergent tool choice
 ## Architecture

 FEGIS consists of several key components: